pwning/public-writeup/codegate2023/n^3/README.md

 The handout for this problem is an ONNX execution graph.
 For those unfamiliar, ONNX is a format for representing ML models in a standardized graph format for better interoperability between tooling.

-I've had some experience before debugging misbehaving ONNX-formatted ML models, and immediately remembered a very convenient tool, [Netron](https://netron.app/), for inspecting ONNX files.
+I've had some experience before debugging misbehaving ONNX-formatted ML models, and immediately remembered a very convenient tool, [Netron](https://netron.app/), for inspecting them in a nice web UI.
 Loading the handout into Netron, we saw that the entire graph consists of a series of checks, all of which presumably need to succeed in order for our input to be accepted.

 To start, we took a look at the entrypoint graph: